-The Sierra Cal=Trak SL-800 is the most accurate commercially available gas flow calibrator.
-Using near-frictionless piston technology, it combines the accuracy of a primary standard with unequaled speed and convenience.
+The Sierra Cal=Trak is a primary standard piston prover that can be used to measure gas flow rates with high accuracy.
+It is a powerful tool for calibration or flow verification because it combines the accuracy of a primary standard with unequaled speed and convenience.

-The Cal=Trak consists of two primary sections.
-The base houses the main computer, time base and barometric pressure sensors while the flow cell performs the actual physical measurements using a precision-machined graphite composite piston and borosilicate glass tube.
-The flow cell also contains the integrated temperature sensor.
+The Sierra Cal=Trak consists of two primary sections.
+The base houses the main computer and time base, while the flow cell utilizes near-frictionless piston technology to perform the actual physical measurements using a precision-machined graphite composite piston and borosilicate glass tube.
+The flow cell also contains integrated temperature and barometric pressure sensors.
 The base has 9-pin connector and two guide pins on its upper surface into which the interchangeable flow cells are installed.

-Mass (Standardized) or volumetric flow readings are obtained with the push of a button.
+Volumetric or Standardized flow readings are obtained with the push of a button.
 The Cal=Trak can be set to take flow readings manually, one reading at a time, or automatically, in the auto-read mode.
 The Cal=Trak can be programmed for up to 100 readings in an averaging sequence.
-It can be used to measure gas flow rates from most positive pressure sources or under vacuum.
-Please contact Sierra Instruments for special precautions before using your Cal=Trak under vacuum.

-The Cal=Trak includes a convenient LCD user interface in the base unit.
-In addition, an RS-232 port for computer interface capability is provided.
-An Application program for downloading data from Cal=Trak into Microsoft Excel is on the included CD-ROM.
-See Appendix C: Cal=Trak Software Instructions for Data Downloading at the end of this Manual.
+The Cal=Trak includes an RS-232 port for computer interface capability.
+An application program Cal=Soft communication with the Cal=Trak is included with your purchase on CD-ROM.
+Cal=Soft can be used for downloading data from Cal=Trak, creating Calibration Certificates and as part of an automated calibration system.
+See Appendix C: Cal=Soft Communication Program at the end of this Manual.